 Facebook Watch has a massive opportunity for businesses

 The other big opportunity is Facebook video.
 Facebook Watch is simply the area of Facebook where users can go to see videos from every business page they follow.

 In fact, it's become the only way to easily see posts from Facebook pages.
 If you're not making videos, it's almost the same as not existing on Facebook.

 In Facebook Watch, users can scroll through videos to find ones they want to watch, and they can also click on Facebook pages they follow on the right-hand side to find new videos from their favorite pages.

-How to win on Facebook
+How to win with Facebook organic marketing